5587 Clothing Inventory/Auxiliary Specialist

 Skills: Effective interpersonal, verbal, and written communication skills are required.
 Organizational ability is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Supervisory experience is preferred.

 Effort: This position requires standing and/or walking for extended periods.
-Occasionally, the ability to lift and carry materials and equipment weighing up to thirty pounds is required.
+The ability to lift and carry materials and equipment weighing up to thirty pounds is occasionally required.
 The ability to climb ladders up to ten feet and to bend or kneel to reach material stored on lower shelves or in lower cabinets and drawers is occasionally required.
-This position occasionally unpacks shipments of merchandise and regularly moves items to organize products stored within the back stock area of the bookstore.
+This position regularly unpacks shipments of merchandise and regularly moves items to organize products stored within the back stock area of the bookstore.

-Other: The scope of the position frequently requires evening and/or weekend work, as well as on dates when the University is normally closed.
+Other: The scope of the position regularly requires evening and/or weekend work, as well as on dates when the University is normally closed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Provides supervision of both the part-time staff and student employee workforce in these locations by scheduling and monitoring work assignments, providing training, and making hiring recommendations.
+2. Provides supervision and leadership of both the part-time staff and student employee workforce in all locations overseen and operated by the bookstore clothing department (including Clothing/Soft Goods receiving area) by scheduling employees, monitoring work assignments, providing training, and making hiring recommendations.

-7. Works closely with the Clothing/Soft Goods department on the annual physical inventory, ensures items are ready to be counted, assists with the physical counting and scanning of all items, and assists with the follow-up of discrepancies.
+11. Assists in the Clothing/Soft Goods annual physical inventory, ensures items are ready to be counted, assists with the physical counting and scanning of all items, and troubleshoots discrepancies.

 SUPERVISION